bwinter/tha/THA_MEETING.md

 - [ ] Discussion Round
     - Take 10 or 15 minute breaks periodically for refreshments, restrooms and deep breaths.

-- [ ] Congratulate everyone and thank them for all their input.
-This can be a very draining meeting.
+- [ ] Finish with a deep breath and congratulate everyone, thanking them for all their input.

 - [ ] Any other Questions? (e.g. how is the artifact used?)
-- [ ] (If time permits) Show the [Optional metrics](https://docs.google.com/spreadsheets/d/1d98EX4P0dyl99Pd9jJN6nZ4QvBm0GIKhD2RZkgnF03w/edit#gid=1805229700)
+- [ ] Does the team have interest in [Optional metrics](https://docs.google.com/spreadsheets/d/1d98EX4P0dyl99Pd9jJN6nZ4QvBm0GIKhD2RZkgnF03w/edit#gid=1805229700)?
-- [ ] Mini retro (Liked, Learned, Lacked, Longed for)

 # TODO: add some section about how to leverage the THA into growth.

----
-Recognize the fact that making positive changes takes time, and even if it might feel overwhelming right now, if the team can make just one of these metrics better before the next assessment, it would be an amazing feat.

-Remember all the positive experiences the team spoke about.

-Even if you uncovered negative feelings, notice the team was strong enough to discuss them.

 ### References
 [1]: here [Ground Rules](https://docs.google.com/document/d/18Q9uand09WHwiWZO21A9rD6S-3953CqP0v-xEj-xSCg/edit#heading=h.3f96t1973epx) and [Psychological Safety script](https://docs.google.com/document/d/18Q9uand09WHwiWZO21A9rD6S-3953CqP0v-xEj-xSCg/edit#heading=h.skek14hxa5vk)

------ TODO:
-- If running out of time, switch to round table mode.